cognusion/AllHandsOnDeck/README.md

 All reads all the .json files in the --configs folder (defaults to "configs/" for convenience).
 Host and Workflow config stanzas may be smattered about, and will all get merged together when All reads them.

-Some utilities like giving configs fancy names so they seem like more than they are.
+Some utilities like giving configs fancy names like "recipes" or "playbooks" so they seem like more than they are.
 I don't.
-They're still fancy, though.
+These configs are still fancy, though.

 Host
 ----